-- Place over indirect heat until the probe thermometer reads 155° F.
+- Place over indirect heat until your grill or smoker thermometer reads 165° F.

 - Unwrap and place over direct heat for a few minutes to crisp up the bark.

-- Remove from grill, pull pork, and serve.
+- Remove from grill, pull the pork, (check out our article on how to pull pork), and then serve.

 Reheat it in the Microwave